To enable Smart search indexing for all websites in the system:

 See also: Monitoring search indexing tasks

-Executing local search tasks via the scheduler on a web farm
+Executing search tasks via the scheduler on a web farm

-If your environment runs in a web farm without a shared file system, you need to configure the Execute local search tasks scheduled task to be executed on each of the web farm servers individually.
+If your environment runs in a web farm, you need to configure the Execute search tasks scheduled task to be executed on each of the web farm servers individually.
+See Configuring scheduled tasks to be executed on every server of a web farm.